wavesgroup/spectral-wave-models-review/slides/title.md

 <section>

-## Everything you wanted to know about spectral wave models but were afraid to ask
+## A tutorial on spectral ocean wave modeling

 _Milan Curcic_